 Needless to say, One Shot keeps the plotting to a minimum.
 CIA operative Zoe Anderson (Ashley Greene, Twilight, Aftermath) has been assigned to bring terrorist Amin Mansur (Waleed Elgadi, Agatha and the Curse of Ishtar) from a Black Site to the US for questioning.
-The base’s commander Jack Yorke (Ryan Phillippe, Setup, Lifeform) doesn’t think that’s a good idea and is refusing to release him.
+The base’s commander Jack Yorke (Ryan Phillippe, The 2nd, Lifeform) doesn’t think that’s a good idea and is refusing to release him.

 Lt.
 Jake Harris (Scott Adkins) and his team, Whit (Emmanuel Imani, Hold the Dark), Danny (Dino Kelly, The Good Liar) and Ash (Jack Parr, The Limehouse Golem, Bone Breaker), are assigned as their escort.
 And that’s a good thing because right on cue a small army of jihadist troops attacks the facility looking for Mansur as well.

 One Shot is basically twenty minutes of talk followed by seventy minutes of pretty much non-stop action held together by the most basic of plots.
-That and the teaming of Adkins and his favourite fight choreographer Tim Man (I Am Vengeance: Retaliation, Legacy of Lies).
+That and the teaming of Adkins and his favorite fight choreographer Tim Man (I Am Vengeance: Retaliation, Legacy of Lies).
 It probably didn’t hurt that Adkins and Nunn had worked together before on Eliminators and Green Street 3: Never Back Down.